tallamjr/sketches/README.md

 ## License

-This project is licensed under the Apache-2.0 License (see `pyproject.toml`).
+This project is licensed under the MIT License (see `pyproject.toml`).